ban-m/readuntillogfiles/README.md

         - 2018-02-28-dyss-sc-record-1555.log : 3 hours
         - 2018-02-28-dyss-sc-record-1825.log : 6 hours
         - 2018-02-28-dyss-sc-record-0130.log : 6 hours
+    - The information contained in Dyss section may not be so useful, because Dyss assumed every "batch" of the queries was 30 length long.
 + ./logfile-hotswap <-> Fig4.
     - The experiment was carried our for 5.5 hours for chr01,an internally error of MinKNOW occured, then 9 hours for chr02.
         - 2018-03-14-dyss-sc-1500.log : for chr01, 5.5 hours.